 COVID-19 triggered a VPN usage spike

 What do most people do when they’re stuck indoors?
 “Watch TV” is one of the first activities that usually comes to mind.
 When Coronavirus epidemic blossomed into a full blown global pandemic last April, VPN usage spiked up 124%.
 Then in March, another report indicated that VPN usage went up by 180%.
-The reason for that is easy enough to understand.
+The reason for this is easy enough to understand.
 People located in Europe, Canada and other countries were probably attempting to get more out of their Netflix accounts by logging in through the United States.

 If you connect to the ExpressVPN website, you will find a live chat button on the bottom right of the screen.
 Simply enter your question into it and you’ll be connected to a helpdesk representative in a few seconds.
 They’ll ask for the email address associated with your account, and then let you know which US-based server to use.